 Expect hospital RAC audits to increase dramatically in the next year, unless this bill is passed.

-Posted on November 25, 2014, in Administrative Law Judge, Administrative Remedies, Adult Care Homes, Assisted Living Facilities, CMS, Congress, DHHS, Division of Medical Assistance, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HHS, HMS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Legal Analysis, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, PCG, Physicians, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Secretary of Health and Human Services and tagged Administrative Law Judge, American Hospital Association, Centers for Medicare and Medicaid Services, DHHS, Division of Medical Assistance, HHS, HMS, Hospital Improvements for Payments Act, Hospital Reimbursements, Hospitals and Medicaid, Inpatient Hospital, Inpatient Hospital Stays, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Appeal Backlog, Medicare Appeal Process, Medicare Appeals, Medicare Attorney, Medicare Recipients, Office of Medicare Appeals and Hearings, Post-Acute Care, Proposed Bill, Public Consulting Group, RAC, RAC Audits, Recovery Audit Contractor, Skilled Nursing, Skilled Nursing Facilities, Two-Midnight Rule.
+Posted on November 25, 2014, in Administrative Law Judge, Administrative Remedies, Adult Care Homes, Assisted Living Facilities, CMS, Congress, Division of Medical Assistance, Doctors, Federal Government, Federal Law, Health Care Providers and Services, HHS, HMS, Hospital Medicaid Providers, Hospitals, Inpatient Hospital Stays, Legal Analysis, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, NC DHHS, North Carolina, Physicians, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Secretary of Health and Human Services and tagged Administrative Law Judge, American Hospital Association, Centers for Medicare and Medicaid Services, Division of Medical Assistance, HHS, HMS, Hospital Improvements for Payments Act, Hospital Reimbursements, Hospitals and Medicaid, Inpatient Hospital, Inpatient Hospital Stays, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Appeal Backlog, Medicare Appeal Process, Medicare Appeals, Medicare Attorney, Medicare Recipients, NC DHHS, Office of Medicare Appeals and Hearings, Post-Acute Care, Proposed Bill, Public Consulting Group, RAC, RAC Audits, Recovery Audit Contractor, Skilled Nursing, Skilled Nursing Facilities, Two-Midnight Rule.
 Bookmark the permalink.
 1 Comment.